KingCole32/myshoku/README.md

 NextJS (https://nextjs.org/), with Typescript, was chosen as an attempt to both become more familiar with a popular React flavor, as well as for its routing (if the project is expanded on later) and strong documentation.

+### TanStack Query:

+A multiframework TS/JS async state manager, TanStack Query (https://tanstack.com/query/latest) is quite useful in any context where users need to make regular queries, but especially so in the context of interfacing with services like Foursquare (pr Google, etc.) where each query has a clear and static cost.
+Here, caching data that users might feasibly return to in a short time could save quite a bit of cost, not to mention reducing response times by not requiring a fresh pull per inquery.

 ### Tailwind:

 Tailwind (https://tailwindcss.com/), a CSS framework, while likely not entirely encessary for a project of this size, was also used for the sake of testing it in a real project.
 Additionally, it was used to help enforce styling standards throughout the app.